sujaink/CI-CD/README.md

-# ksndsknkn The  Reddit Clone App on the Kubernetes
+# ckncksnck ksndsknkn The  Reddit Clone App on the Kubernetes
 Test 200